anilbolat/spring-boot-microservices/README.md

 ## dependencies
-spring-boot-starter-actuator -> exposes metrics API to be collected by Prometheus (scraping). micrometer-registry-prometheus -> allows metrics to be exposed in a format that will be understood by Prometheus. spring-boot-starter-aop -> Micrometer times methods need.
-It depends on AspectJ.
+spring-boot-starter-actuator -> exposes metrics API to be collected by Prometheus (scraping). micrometer-registry-prometheus -> allows metrics to be exposed in a format that will be understood by Prometheus. spring-boot-starter-aop -> Micrometer times methods need and depends on AspectJ.
+For using @Observed on class and enabled @ObservedAspect. micrometer-tracing-bridge-otel -> For Tracing Context Propagation with Micrometer Tracing opentelemetry-exporter-zipkin -> For Latency Visualization to send data for traces and spans. loki-logback-appender:1.3.2  -> Sends logs to Loki

 ## config